samifruit514/haproxy-reload-wrapper/README.md

 3. Optionally set the `WATCH_PATH` environment variable to watch a directory instead of the haproxy.cfg file only
 4. Replace the `docker.io/haproxy` image with the `ghcr.io/snorwin/haproxy` image on container platforms or compile the source code and run `./haproxy-reload-wrapper` on a Linux system.
 As an example, check out the [Helm chart](test/helm) used for the tests.
 5. Modify the configuration file and let the magic happen.✨

+## k8s configmap watcher feature
+### This fork is a quick change for some urgent case where we need haproxy to be reload immediately after a configmap change
+### unit tests
+go test ./pkg/utils/...